harikt/harikt.github.com/source/_posts/2014-12-12-improving-environment-value-in-aura-v2.markdown

 categories: [auraphp, .env]
 ---

-Aura v2 framework probably have missed a better way to environment variables.
+Aura v2 framework probably have missed a better way to handle environment variables.
 But that doesn't make you stall.
-Things can be improved ;-) .
+Things can be improved ;-).

-> Assume you are already using aura framework and is on the root of the project.
+> Assume you are already using aura framework and is at root of the project.

 We are going to make use of [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) , alternatives are there if you are interested to experiment.